jwpinnington/APL_psa/README.md

 It is somewhat fuzzy.

-On a product view from the developement team success criteria may be stripped down to hard metrics.
-The API handler can accept ten times the requests per second than the previous version, this is a success, and clearly adds to the capabilities of the product, but may be incidental to the solution and the project.
+On a product view from the developement team success criteria may be stripped down to hard metrics, e.g.

+     The API handler can accept ten times the requests per second than the previous version.
+This is a success, and clearly adds to the capabilities of the product, but may be incidental to the solution and the project.

 ~~*triple constraint fast/cheap/good of the project, separate from fast/cheap/good of the objectives driving the solution.
 Choose two.*~~